Robert Scholz (pianist): Early Years in Austria

 Scholz received his first piano lessons from his mother in 1906 but failed to find a more professional piano teacher in Steyr during the war years.
 Together with his brother Heinz he participated in charity concerts to raise funds for the Red Cross and to help the wounded.
-He graduated from highschool ("Realschule") in 1920.
+He graduated from high school ("Realschule") in 1920.
 In 1921 he took about ten piano lessons with Austrian pianist Friedrich Wührer in Vienna, each time traveling 16 hours from Steyr, and was later admitted to the Mozarteum in Salzburg where he studied with Felix Petyrek.
 After only ten lessons Scholz returned to Steyr studying without a teacher.
 Just nine months after he entered it, Scholz passed the Mozarteum's final exams in piano and composition with distinction ("mit Auszeichnung") and also received a teaching certificate.
 Subsequently he taught piano and composition at the Mozarteum from 1924-1937.
 In 1935 he even became the first teacher for harpsichord at an Austrian music college.

 Robert and Heinz Scholz had a distinguished career as a piano duo which began with a European tour in 1923.
 They performed concertos for two pianos by Mozart, Robert Scholz himself and others with world famous conductors such as Clemens Krauss, Dimitri Mitropoulos in Athens, Herbert von Karajan in Aachen, Bruno Walter and Arturo Toscanini at the Salzburg Festival.
 During their tours till 1938, including tours in the US and Canada, they often performed a two-piano arrangement of Bach's The Art of Fugue by Erich Schwebsch.
 In 1937, the year when Robert Scholz received an Honorary professorship, he gave a recital on Mozart's original piano at Salzburg Residenz, a concert which was attended by Walter and Toscanini.
 In 1927 the Viennese Universal Edition commissioned the Scholz brothers to edit Mozart's piano works based on his manuscripts.